angular/angular/aio/content/guide/ivy-compatibility-examples.md

 ```

 {@a undecorated-classes}
-## All Classes That Use Angular DI Must Have A Decorator
+## All Classes That Use Angular DI Must Have An Angular Class-level Decorator

 ### Basic example of change: